smoore4moma/tms-web/README.md

 To run the app, follow these steps.

 1. Ensure that [NodeJS](http://nodejs.org/) is installed.
-This provides the platform on which the build tooling runs.
+This provides the platform on which the build tools runs.
 2. From the project folder, execute the following command:

   ```shell